oceam/LeafSurfaceReconstruction/README.md

 # Quick Start
 To reconstruct the leaf surface from the point cloud data located at data/soybean is

-`python reconstruct.py --input data/soybean --output output/soybean
+`python reconstruction.py --input data/soybean --output output/soybean
 `

-This will create an output/soybean diretory and produces the result for each leaf that exist in the data/soybean directory.
+This will create an output/soybean directory and produces the result for each leaf that exist in the data/soybean directory.

 # Outputs